idlefox-studio/chatGPTTS/README.md

 - - - -

 #### Example
-Given a prompt, **OpenAi** model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position. **gTTS** will translate the response and output the audio along with the text
+Given a prompt, **OpenAi** model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position. **gTTS** will generate the response and output the audio along with the text

 ```
 chatGPTTS - beta